pohlm01/master-thesis/4_comparison.typ

 //       - Times the number of CAs: $150 dot 18,608 = 2,791,200 => 2.7 "MB"$
 //     - Daily update without the signatures:

-Besides small update sizes, it is desirable to have a common data and file structure on an operating system.
+Besides small update sizes, it is desirable to store @mtc related data on a common place on an @os.
+Having a common place for certificates on a single machine has the multiple advantages.
+Firstly, it reduces the number of updates required in the @mtc architecture.
+Instead of every application pulling their own updates, the @os can take care of it for various applications depending on up-to-date tree heads.
+Furthermore, applications do not have to implement the update logic themselves.
+This does save development resources and reduces the attack surface as there exist fewer different implementations.

 Nowadays, Linux based operating systems such as Debian, RHEL, or Android store certificates on a well known location for other programs to access it @go_root_store.
-Debian, as an example, provides the trusted root certificates as a normal system package, which can be updated with the built-in package manager @debian_ca_certificates.
+// Debian, as an example, provides the trusted root certificates as a normal system package, which can be updated with the built-in package manager @debian_ca_certificates.
-We use the X.509 file structure of Debian as an inspiration for the proposed file structure.
+We use the X.509 file structure of Debian as an inspiration to propose a common file structure.
 @fig:mtc_client_file_tree shows the file structure we propose for a @rp.
 The absolute path (`/etc/ssl/mtc`) might vary per distribution.
 The structure thereafter is more interesting.
+We propose that each @ca lives in its own subdirectory, with the Issuer ID as the directory name.
+The Issuer ID for @mtc:pl is an @oid, so directory names would look like `123.54.2`.
+The directory contains the @ca parameters, the root hashes of the validity window and optionally the signature of the validity window.
+As mentioned above, the signature is not necessary if the @rp trusts the Transparency Service and update mechanism.
+In this case, the Transparency Service is not operated by a browser vendor, but maybe by the @os vendor.
+Still, the argument remains that a user needs to trust its @os vendor either way and may therefore skip synchronizing the signature.
+In the proposed structure, the validity window contains the same data as specified in the Internet-Draft, namely the batch number and the hashes of all valid tree heads.
+The @ca parameters contain the following information:
+- The issuer ID, i.e., the @oid of the @ca
+- The signature scheme used to sign the validity windows
+- The public key of the @ca. It must match the signature scheme.
+- The proof type used for inclusion proof in the certificates.
+As of now, the only option is a #gls("sha")-256 based Merkle Tree inclusion proof.
+- The start time of the @ca, i.e., the time the @ca was set up.
+This is required to calculate the validity of a certificate based on its batch number.
+- The batch duration.
+This is required to calculate the validity of a certificate based on its batch number as well.
+- The validity window size.
+Again, This is required to calculate the validity of a certificate based on its batch number.

 #figure(
   box(mtc_client_file_tree),
   caption: [Proposed file structure on a @rp.
 The signature only exists on @rp:pl that are willing to perform the @pq signature check themselves.
-The public key is part of the @ca parameters]
+The public key of the @ca is part of the @ca parameters.]
 ) <fig:mtc_client_file_tree>

+For a server setup, it is likely not as important to aim for a homogeneous file structure.
+Nevertheless, it is worth making explicit what data is required by an @ap to function in the @mtc architecture.
+@fig:mtc_server_file_tree provides an example file structure that could be used.
+As for the file structure of the @rp, we propose to create one directory per Issuer ID.
+Within that, the valid @mtc certificates are stored, named as `<batch_number>.mtc`.
+Adhering to the recommended parameters, there are either one or two valid certificates at a time, because of the overlapping of old and new certificates.
+For the @ap, the only relevant information from the @ca parameters are the start time, batch duration, and validity window size to be able to calculate if a certificate is expired.
+The Issuer ID is included in the certificates, but it is likely handy to include it in the @ca parameters nevertheless.
+We propose to keep the format for the @ca parameters the same for @rp and @ap, such that they can share the same parser logic.
+At the same time, storing some information on the @ap that is not strictly required, does not seem to entail significant downsides.

 #figure(
   box(mtc_server_file_tree),
-  caption: [Proposed file structure on an @ap.]
+  caption: [Example file structure on an @ap.]
 ) <fig:mtc_server_file_tree>

-- Server memory efficiency can be improved by only storing the different proofs, but not the full certificate.
-Instead, the public key is stored only once and the cert is dynamically built.

-- The signature over the validity window has the advantage that a CA would need to keep a split view over the whole window instead of for a single batch.
+// - The signature over the validity window has the advantage that a CA would need to keep a split view over the whole window instead of for a single batch.
 See https://github.com/davidben/merkle-tree-certs/issues/84